etrepum/etrepum.github.com/_posts/bob.pythonmac.org/2013-01-11-getting-started-with-haskell.md

 <a href="http://www.amazon.com/gp/product/1593272839/ref=as_li_ss_tl?ie=UTF8&tag=etrepum-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=1593272839">Learn You a Haskell for Great Good!: A Beginner's Guide</a>
 <img src="http://www.assoc-amazon.com/e/ir?t=etrepum-20&l=as2&o=1&a=1593272839" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />
 <br />
-I found this one to be a great starting point, would would recommend that you read it first.
+I found this one to be a great starting point, I would recommend that you read it first.
 It doesn't go so deep that you feel like you REALLY understand GHC works, but I felt pretty comfortable reading and writing Haskell after getting through this.